wangzhi-swu/GNRSR/README.md

 Reference: Yusen Tan, Dong Hu, and Zhi Wang*.
 Generalized Nonconvex Low-Rank Approximation and Sparse Regularizer for Hyperspectral Image Denoising.
 Submitted, 2025.

-This code is written by Yusen Tan under the guidance of Dr. Zhi Wang, Southwest Universiy, 2025
+This code was authored by Yusen Tan under the supervision of Dr. Zhi Wang at Southwest University, 2025.

 For algorithm interpretation, please read our paper, in which more details are demonstrated.